neimad/travis-python/README.md

 [![Coverage Status][cov-badge]][coverage]
 [![License][license-badge]][license]

-_travis-python_ aims to provide a simple way to install a Python distribution on the Travis CI machines, available on the three operating systems available.

-You need source the provided Bash script and call the [install_python()] function.

-Or just use the shared configuration snippet as stated below.

 Usage
 -----

-To be able to use _travis-python_, the Travis machine needs to be configured to be able to run in the three operating systems.
+You need to source the provided Bash script and call the [install_python()] function.

-The easiest way to do it is to [import the shared configuration snippet]:
+Or just use the shared configuration snippet.
+The easiest way to do it is to
+[import the shared configuration snippet]:

 ```yaml
 import: